trujunzhang/bodrag-makedown/Products/bodrag/source-Bodrag-Utilities.md

 ---------------------

 How important is your privacy?
 While surfing the Internet, for example, the content of web pages is stored in your browsers cache .
 Cookies, browsing history, passwords are also stored on your computer for later use .
 Windows stores links to to recent used documents and applications, temporary files that may contain confidential information.
 Would you like to erease all these traces?
-The Computer Security tool from Bodrag Utilities is the right choice for you.
+The <strong>Computer Security</strong> tool from Bodrag Utilities is the right choice for you.

 ### image-12